NikhilM98/sugarizer-chart/README.md

 # Sugarizer Chart
 [Helm](https://helm.sh/) Chart for setting up [Sugarizer-Server](https://github.com/llaske/sugarizer-server) deployment on a [Kubernetes](https://kubernetes.io/) cluster.

+## Usage
+You can deploy multiple Sugarizer Server instances by editing the values of the YAML file and running simple `helm install` command.
+The Sugarizer Server instance can be accessed by the browser by opening the hostName URL.

 ## Provider Support
 Sugarizer Chart supports three providers:
 - [Azure Kubernetes Service](https://azure.microsoft.com/en-in/services/kubernetes-service/) (AKS)
 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE)
 - [Microk8s](https://microk8s.io) (It basically provides a bare-metal Kubernetes cluster)

 **Note:** You can use Sugarizer Chart as an independent deployment or use it with [Sugarizer School Portal Chart](https://github.com/nikhilm98/sugarizer-school-portal-chart/) to issue dynamic deployments.
 - If you want to use Sugarizer Chart with Sugarizer School Portal Chart then set `sspNamespace` as the namespace of Sugarizer School Portal Chart.
 In this case, same TLS Certificate for HTTPS will be used as in Sugarizer School Portal Deployment.
 You don't need to configure `cluster` in the `values.yaml` file in this case.